Legal and regulatory proceedings

 Because the Québec legislation is generally more restrictive than the federal legislation, physicians providing assistance in dying in Québec should act in accordance with both the Criminal Code and provincial legislation, adhering to whichever requirements are more restrictive.

-Tips when considering a request for MAID
+When considering a request for MAID

 When patients request assistance in death, physicians should consider the following: